LunAI-dev/ForgeryDetection_ResDense/README.md

 Can we develop architectures combining ResNet, DenseNet, and attention mechanisms purely for research purposes?
 What design balances **learning robustness, augmentation strategies, and modularity** while remaining fully safe for public release?

-This project answers these questions by providing a **framework-ready, fully synthetic, GitHub-safe template** that demonstrates a professional DL pipeline for signature verification... **without any real signature data or pre-trained models**.

 ---

 ## 🧰 Tech Stack